pulumi/pulumi-aws/examples/cloudwatch/README.md

-# examples/bucket
+# examples/cloudwatch

-A simple example of using the `Bucket` APIs.
+A simple example of using the `CloudWatch` APIs.